 - Visible, uv, and chemiluminscent imaging system

 - Electrophoresis equipment for both agarose and polyacrylamide gel electrophoresis

 - Both fluorescent and light microscopes with digital imaging capability

 - Tissue culture facility with hoods and CO2 cabinets

-- Microinjection equipment for the injection of single cells
+- Microinjection equipment for the injection of zebrafish and C. elegans

 - Biopac Science Lab data acquisition systems

-- Saltwater and freshwater systems for marine invertebrates, zebrafish, and Xenopus.
+- Saltwater and freshwater systems for marine invertebrates, and zebrafish

 Our faculty continually seeks out the latest equipment to give students hands-on experience in both our research and classroom laboratories.